 My next research project develops the concept of necromobility through an analysis of mortality, mobility and the right of return in global refugee movements.
 In particular, this project involves collaborative ethnographic research, as well as the collection of life narratives from refugee populations in Thailand, Norway and in the United States, where death is the cause, threat or outcome of displacement.

 Sebro, Tani.
-(Under review).
+(In progress).
 Aesthetic Nationalism: The Dance of War and Exile along the Thai-Myanmar Border.

 Refereed Journal Articles